 - Creativity: Hold a light-hearted and fun brainstorming session to plan a new launch, overcome obstacles or determine your organization's goals.

-- Preparation and support: Often times, a sales team is selling an idea or a product that is not fully market ready.
-Make sure sales is aware of product limitations (and plans to overcome them) before they hit the road, thus helping them feel better prepared and supported.
+- Preparation and support: Oftentimes, a sales team is selling an idea or a product that is not fully market-ready.
+Make sure sales teams are aware of product limitations (and plans to overcome them) before they hit the road, thus helping them feel better prepared and supported.

 - Cross-discipline strengths: Merge strengths by allowing production to be involved in the sales vision to align customer-driven demand with production goals and output.

 - Knowledge transfer: Share knowledge to prevent shipping issues by having the shipping team involved, early on in the design.

 Instead of putting each department and team in their own silo, create an environment that makes it easier to get groups and ideas together is a smart move.
 An effective way to do this is to offer the right workplace environment.
 In fact, modern office design is focused on spaces that inspire not only collecting people together but also working together.
 Standard design features include:

 - A large space: This should fit the number of people in your company.
 But being able to accommodate at least one member from every team, two is better, at one time.

 - Lots of open and flexible space: The space should not be broken up, physically (rooms or cubicles), or visibly (large, bulky furniture).

 - Bright lighting: You should plan for, and create, plenty of light.
 Specifically, the right kind of lighting; natural sunlight.

 - Windows: A window that can capitalize on the natural world (even if man-made) is imperative.

 - Uncluttered but not pristine: We want people to walk in, at any time, and make a creative mess!
 A room that is too organized can create natural inhibitions to this goal.